yowenter/sync-dockerhub-image/README.md

 # sync-dockerhub-image
-Distributed Sync docker hub public images to third party registry .
+Distributed Sync docker hub (or other registry) public images to third party registry .

+Use Task Queue to pull image and push image.